 Whether you’re a broker, agent, or Realtor, you know that community is at the heart of the real estate industry.
-Melissa Vasic, a lead buyer’s agent at Keller Williams in Chicago quickly learned that lesson when she entered this industry.
+Melissa Vasic, a lead buyer’s agent at Keller Williams in Chicago quickly learned that lesson when she began her real estate career.
 Her biggest lesson as a new agent was regarding networking.
 She emphasizes that it’s crucial for agents to establish themselves as neighborhood experts and grow their database of potential clients constantly.

 One way to tap into the neighborhoods most important to your business is through Nextdoor.
-Grow your local reputation by connecting directly with families and individuals looking for their new home and use your expertise to become the go-to neighborhood expert.
-You can even become a Neighborhood Sponsor, promoting your events, sharing tips and tricks, and communicating directly with potential clients.
+Grow your local reputation by connecting directly with families and individuals looking for their new homes and use your expertise to become the go-to neighborhood expert.
+Share tips and tricks and upcoming events with free Business Posts, and communicate directly with potential clients by promoting a Nextdoor Ad.
 Once you have your real estate license, you can get started on Nextdoor by claiming your free Business Page.